Understanding the Key Roles and Responsibilities in the Foster Care System

 Responsibilities of Caseworkers:

-• Advocate for the Child’s Best Interests: Caseworkers’ primary responsibility is to advocate for the best interests of the child, ensuring their safety and support throughout their time in care.
+- Advocate for the Child’s Best Interests: Caseworkers’ primary responsibility is to advocate for the child’s best interests, ensuring their safety and support throughout their time in care.

 The Role of Biological Families